stenhaug/ben_teaching/scores_activity_stata.md

 Challenge
 =========

 So I actually prefer R because I find it to be more powerful and easier to use once you get over the intial learning curve.
 I created and solved much of the activity in [R here](https://github.com/stenhaug/ben_teaching/blob/master/scores_activity_solutions.md).
 Take a look at the code.
 What can you make of it?
-What parts seem easier and what parts seem more confusing than spss?
+What parts seem easier and what parts seem more confusing than stata?